Atoroe/TCA_CleanArchitecture_SwiftUI_Demo/README.md

 # Overview

-iOS Technical Task application built with modern Swift architecture patterns.
+iOS application example demonstrating modern Swift architecture patterns with RAWG Video Games API integration.

-This README is structured to help you quickly understand the layering, how to run the project, and what is covered by tests today, while also outlining concrete, realistic next steps.
-If you’d like, I can prioritize any of the improvements above (e.g., grid UI, more tests) and implement them next.
+This README is structured to help you quickly understand the layering, how to run the project, and what is covered by tests today.

 ## Architecture